Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Introduction

 with $\lbrace Z_n\rbrace_{n\ge 0}$ being a family of i.i.d. gaussian processes satisfying for some $\delta>0$

-In this context, the diffusion matrix of the associated Fokker-Planck equation is uniformly elliptic, indeed, $Q_\delta(x)=\b^{-1}\Sigma^2(x)+\delta I_{d\times d}$.
+{We will show that, with the same approximation technique from \cite{LiTaiWeinan2017} that obtains \eqref{SDE intro} from \eqref{SGD Main}, the diffusion matrix of the Fokker-Planck equation associated to \eqref{NSGD} is $Q_\delta(x) = \varepsilon^2 Q(x) + \eta \delta I_{d\times d}$, so it is uniformly elliptic}.
 The results of \cite{Por} prove the convergence of the NSGD to a unique stationary measure, see Corollary \ref{Asymptotic convergence nondegenerate}.
 This convergence is qualitative in several aspects: on the one hand, it only works in non-degenerate cases, which are not realistic in ML applications.
 On the other hand the convergence rate towards equilibrium cannot be quantified, since it is obtained by a non-constructive proof.
 However, the above convergence for non-degenerate Fokker-Planck equations, gives us an approximation that allows to prove the existence of stationary measures for the ``original'' degenerate problem in the limit $\delta \rightarrow 0$.
 Indeed, in Section \ref{sec:existence} we will prove the following theorem.

 \begin{teo}[Existence of steady states] Assume that the diffusion matrix $Q$ satisfies that there exist $\sigma_0, \sigma_1>0$ such that

 Assume that the drift term $\nabla L(x)$ satisfies that there exist $\alpha,R>0$ and $\gamma\ge 2$ such that